 - Chafing dishes or slow cookers that have been pre-heated can also keep hot food hot (140 °F or above).
 Check the internal temperature of food with a meat thermometer.

 - If you are picking up hot foods far in advance, refrigerate them.
-“Thick foods” such as stews and layers of meat slices should be put in shallow dishes and limited to a depth of 2 inches so they cool faster.
+“Thick foods” such as stews and layers of meat slices should be placed in shallow dishes or pans and limited to a depth of 2 inches, so they cool faster.

 - When ready to eat, reheat foods thoroughly to a temperature of 165 °F or until hot and steaming.